 #1 – Tell us about your role and journey so far at DoorDash.

-#6 – How has DoorDash supported you, and what do you think is important for potential candidates to know?
+#5 – What do you love most about working at DoorDash, and what do you think is important for potential candidates to know?

 For me, I really enjoy the product direction DoorDash is taking.
 They make a lot of sense, and I believe that the things we are working on will have a lot of success.

 We know there will be times where we find ourselves working extra hours to hit our deadlines, and other times where we will have to choose a faster option.
 However, the upside is that there are so many opportunities to grow here with plenty of projects needing owners.

 Interested in building your career at DoorDash?
 Click here to check out open positions today.